handracs2007/sites/blog/hotspotopenj9/index.md

 ---

 #### A brief history of OpenJ9
 OpenJ9 is yet another JVM implementation, originally owned and developed by IBM, which then contributed to Eclipse Foundation on 2017, hence the naming Eclipse OpenJ9.
 Built to run on mobile devices with very limited memory, OpenJ9 is a suitable solution to be used on the cloud.
-With high optimisation for fast startup, lower memory footprint, quick ramp-up, and excellet throughput performance, applications deployed using OpenJ9 claimed to be more cost-effective, especially when deployed in the cloud.
+With high optimisation for fast startup, lower memory footprint, quick ramp-up, and excellent throughput performance, applications deployed using OpenJ9 claimed to be more cost-effective, especially when deployed in the cloud.
 Some people has claimed that by just replacing their JVM from Hotspot to OpenJ9, their memory consumption has been reduced quite significantly.

 OpenJ9 is an open-source project that anyone can contribute.
 You may go to their Github page <https://github.com/eclipse/openj9> for more details on the OpenJ9, including the source code.
 You can even start contributing to the project from there :).